 - Units must maintain two-deep leadership at all times while at camp.
-No exceptions! - One-on-one contact between adults and youth members is not permitted - Youth are only permitted to tent with other youth or their own parent/guardian - All adults staying in camp must provide proof of Youth Protection certification - All cars must be parked in designated parking areas, not campsites - Throwing rocks, pebbles, sand, etc. is strictly forbidden - No running in camp - No flames, fires, or fuels of any kind are permitted inside tents - No alcoholic beverages or illegal substances are allowed on camp property - All guests are required to immediately check in at the Hulsart Center - No fireworks of any kind are permitted on camp property - No pets are allowed at Camp Horne.
+No exceptions! - One-on-one contact between adults and youth members is not permitted - Youthare only permitted to tent with other youthor their own parent/guardian - All adults staying in camp must provide proof of Youth Protection certification - All cars must be parked in designated parking areas, not campsites - Throwing rocks, pebbles, sand, sticks etc. is strictly forbidden - Norunningincamp - No flames, fires, or fuels of any kind are permitted inside tents - No alcoholic beverages or illegal substances are allowed on camp property - All guests are required to immediately check in at the Hulsart Center - No fireworks of any kind are permitted on camp property - No pets are allowed at Camp Horne.
+Service animals must have identification.